James-S-Santangelo/paper-rcourse/paper.md

 second iteration of the course, with guest lectures from SM and LT.
 Lesson development for second iteration: JO and ARH (1-5), JSS (8, 9, 11), LC (6, 7, 10), MB-F (12, 13), LWJ (14), ARH and SM (15), LT (16).
 LWJ, MB-F, JO, SM, LT, ARH, and JSS wrote the paper.
+LWJ, MB-F, ES, JO, LT, JSS, and AH proofread and editted the final draft.

 # References